pelavarre/xshverb/README.md

 We leave '|w' unoccupied, because Linux & Mac so often define '|w' to mean a form of 'who'.
 Even so, our '| p w' or '|p len' will give you the '|wc -l' count of Lines

-In case you need to adopt this tech more slowly,
+If you don't want to define 26 a..z Letters, you can settle for making yourself type out a word before them

 + bin/p is for while you've not put all of a..z into your Sh Path
 + bin/pq is a 2X longer way of spelling out bin/p, but more similar to classic jq
 + bin/\\| is another 2X longer way of spelling out bin/p
 + bin/xshverb.py is a 7X longer way of spelling out bin/p

-Adding '--help' as an option will also get us to say what work we'll do, before you remove that option to agree to have us to do the work.
+Adding '--help' or '--version' as an option will also get us to say what work we'll do, before you remove that option to agree to have us to do the work.
 You can abbreviate '--help' down to '--h'.
 And if you abbreviate down farther to '-h' that can work too,